autopkg/jpiel-recipes/README.md

 I usually also provide an -AppOnly.munki recipe for this applications for those who want to install only the app without the folder and other files.

+Localized-LibreOffice is based on Michal Moravec's work.
+See README in the recipe folder for more info.